kshutkin/package-build/CONTEXT.md

 The finalized build choices resolved from defaults, package metadata, explicit CLI options, and Build plugin overrides before package.json is updated.
 _Avoid_: Options, config

+**Build entry**:
+A named source module discovered for a package and used as a concrete build input.
+_Avoid_: Input, entry point

 **Cross-plugin coordination state**:
 Mutable values shared by Build plugins for one build without becoming part of the Build configuration.
 _Avoid_: Shared configuration, global plugin state